nieznanyface/ChMotd/README.md

 Simple and useful MOTD plugin for Minecraft in less than 50 lines

 ### Commands
-`/motd` - reloads the plugin; if player doesn't have enought permissions, shows plugin info.
+`/motd` - reloads the plugin; shows plugin info if player doesn't have enought permissions

 ### Permissions
 `motd.reload` - makes that `/motd` command reloads the plugin